Battle of Vedrosha: Battle

 Confident in his strength and underestimating the enemy, the Grand Hetman of Lithuania Konstanty Ostrogski decided to attack first with the 4,000 Lithuanian soldiers.
-Some sources have doubts about this number of troops, considering it to be underestimated by several times.
+One Russian source doubts this number of troops, considering it to be underestimated by several times.
 The Muscovite forces he was facing had at least 20,000 soldiers.
 The Lithuanians attacked the camp of the central Muscovites forces at a tributary of the Dnieper, the Vedrosha River, but were tricked into a well-organized ambush.

 The vanguard of the Muscovite army lured the Lithuanian army into the main Muscovite forces of about 40,000 people, commanded by boyars Daniil Shchenya and Yakov Koshkin-Zakharyin, and was defeated.
 Little is known about the battle itself.
 The battle's outcome was determined not only by the skillfully chosen tactics of the Muscovites but also by their numerical superiority.
 Muscovites employed similar tactics as those in the Battle of Kulikovo.

 The entire Lithuanian military leadership was captured by Muscovite forces, namely the Grand Hetman of Lithuania Konstanty Ostrogski, the regent of Anykščiai Grigalius Astikas, the regent of Naugardukas Jonas Liutauras Chreptavičius, Mykolas Glebavičius, and other Lithuanian nobles.
 Ostrogski escaped from Moscow in 1507.